JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

         res.send('Amar, Akbar, Anthony');
     };

-Create a new file called routes.jsin the app directory.
+Create a new file called routes.js in the app directory.
 This file will be responsible for loading the route handlers and defining the routes.
 Here is the content for the file:

     // Load the route handlers
     var routes = require('./handlers');